jd1378/repack_dynamic_import_bug/README.md

 and repack is setup to reproduce an issue regarding dynamic imports chunk loading

-# wheres the test takes place ?
+# where does the test take place ?

 inside `index.js` in project root in `importLocale` function